 A trial so flawed as to be worthless.

 The second of three blogs on the SMILE trial.
-The first is here.
+The first is here and part three here.

 The SMILE trial was ‘a pilot randomized trial with children (aged 12 to 18 years) comparing specialist medical care with specialist medical care plus the Lightning Process‘.